Motorists have been warned to expect delays for a number of hours as a clean-up operation is mounted on the M1

 National Highways say tailbacks are now reported at the incident, which happened between Junction 35 for Thorpe Hesley and 34 for Meadowhall at around 6am.

-At 7.15am estimate was that the delays would last for another two hours as work continues to clear the scene.

-The latest estimate, at 9am, was delays until 11.30am, with drivers currently said to be facing one hour delays.
+The latest estimate, at 1pm, was delays would last until 4.45pm, with drivers said to be facing one hour delays.

 National Highways said in tweet: “M1 southbound J35 #ThorpeHesley #Chapletown to J34 #Meadowhall #Sheffield #Rotherham fully closed due to a substantial diesel spillage in the carriageway.
 Delays expected throughout the morning peak as we work to clear the carriageway.